mohitgundal/Note-Taking-App/README.md

 This project is licensed under the MIT License — see the LICENSE file for details.

-## Contact
+## 🙋‍♂️ Author
-Created by Mohit Gundal.
-Feel free to reach out for suggestions or collaborations!
+Made with ❤️ by Mohit Gundal
+Portfolio: mohitbuilds.com
+Instagram: @_mohitbuilds
+LinkedIn: Mohit Gundal

 ## Thank you for checking out this project! 😊